m2creates/m2creates-site/src/projects/swps-austin-public.md

   - Civic Infrastructure

 impact: >-
-  Before this project, Will Meysing had no professionally produced video record of the SWPS experience as a live event.
-After it: 4K multi-camera footage of attendees engaging with the material, clean interview captures of participant responses, and footage of Will presenting the concept to a real audience — all recorded redundantly across three simultaneous output channels.
+  Before this project, the Inventor had no professionally produced video record of the SWPS experience as a live event.
+After it: 4K multi-camera footage of attendees engaging with the material, clean interview captures of participant responses, and footage presenting the concept to a real audience — all recorded redundantly across three simultaneous output channels.

 specs:
   - label: Timeline